nitros9project/toolshed/doc/ToolShed.md

 The MC10 mode give the command hints on when to use MC10 characteristics.
 It uses different audio wave forms in WAV files.
 It also uses MC10 (and MCX128) BASIC tokens.

 The C10 format defaults to MC10 formats.
 The WAV and CAS default to CoCo formats.

+The aspect ratio mention above is low frequency divided by the high frequency.
+People normally think the two FSK Color Computer tape format frequencies are 2400 Hz and 1200 Hz.
+This is an aspect ratio of 2.0.
+But the actual ratio coming from the Color Computer's circuitry is 1.85.
+The value is adjustable because aging tapes, and badly configured tape players, can cause the ratio to drift over time.

 ---
 <h3 id="bulkerase">BULKERASE - Create a cassette image of a given characteristics.</h3>